Lilianada/Lilyslab/Content/wordOfTheDay/voraciously.md

 partOfSpeech: adverb
 ---

+**Meaning:**
-**Meaning:** 1. wanting or devouring great quantities of food. \
+1. Wanting or devouring great quantities of food.
-2. engaging in an activity with great eagerness or enthusiasm.
+2. Engaging in an activity with great eagerness or enthusiasm.

 **Example:** "she's a voracious reader / she reads voraciously."